antonov-aa2702/ticket-example/README.md

 Hello team.
-I'm building an application that needs to call another microservice, and at the same time realize the minimum possible delay.
+I'm building an application that needs to call another microservice and I want to ensure the lowest possible latency.
-So I'm using netty and Spring web client.

 On the first try I saw that the first call to the netty version was much slower than simple ones based on a curl.